michaeltelford/wgit/README.md

 There are many [other HTML crawlers](https://awesome-ruby.com/#-web-crawling) out there so why use Wgit?

 - Wgit has excellent unit testing, 100% documentation coverage and follows [semantic versioning](https://semver.org/) rules.
 - Wgit excels at crawling an entire website's HTML out of the box.
 Many alternative crawlers require you to provide the `xpath` needed to *follow* the next URLs to crawl.
-Wgit by default, crawls the entire site by extracting its internal links pointing to the same host.
+Wgit by default, crawls the entire site by extracting its internal links pointing to the same host - no `xpath` needed.
 - Wgit allows you to define content *extractors* that will fire on every subsequent crawl; be it a single URL or an entire website.
 This enables you to focus on the content you want.
 - Wgit can index (crawl and store) HTML to a database making it a breeze to build custom search engines.
 You can also specify which page content gets searched, making the search more meaningful.
 For example, here's a script that will index the Wgit [wiki](https://github.com/michaeltelford/wgit/wiki) articles: